zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 An `editScope` entity array is an array where created/updated/deleted items are tracked individually by `EditScope`.
 Array adds/removes are revertable for some scenarios.
 Rows can be added or removed from an editable grid, but the corresponding adds/removes may not be immediately viewable from the `EditScope` array.
 To grant this treatment to an array in the `EditScope`/`Form` model, the extension supplies type metadata for the type of the array items.
 For example, the  `T` in `KnockoutObservableArray<T>` contains the type.

 Any edits that were made by the user and collected in an `EditScope` are saved in the storage for the browser session.
 This is managed by the shell.

+`EditScope` integration can manage changes and warn customers that they might lose data if they leave the form without saving their changes.
+The `parameterProvider` instantiates and initializes an `EditScope`, so all that needs to be done is to connect the form's `EditScope` to the `parameterProvider's` `EditScope`.

 Parts or blades may request an `EditScope`, but the most common usage is in a blade.
 A blade defines a `BladeParameter` with a `Type` of `NewEditScope`.
 This informs the shell that a blade is asking for a new `editScope` object.
 Within the rest of the blade, that parameter can be attached to an `editScopeId` property on any part.
 Using this method, many parts and commands on the blade can all read from the same editScopeId.
 This is common when a command needs to save information about a part.
 After sending the `editScopeId` to the part as a property, the `viewModel`  loads the `editScope` from the cloud.

 The properties that are associated with the entity's 'id' are specified in the following examples.